a1718367/GolfApp/README.md

 </div>
 <ul>
 <li>
-At the 1st hole, I clikc on a tab and a scorecard is displayed
+At the 1st hole, I click on a tab and a score card is displayed
 </li>
 <li>
 If I incurred a penalty, I click on a button on my app and record the type of penalty.
 Score is stored on local storage